 The first thing to do is always get some references, it makes it much easier to establish your mood and lighting setup.
 Let me provide two samples from the reference library that I used to light the area.

 Once I spend a few hours doing this process I try and establish my own color scheme based on my references, this ensures creative freedom, expression and artistic decisions suitable for the particular game you might do lighting for.
-Provided is a sample of said color scheme that was used to light up the level.
+Provided is a sample of

 Light Placements